csecht/draw_yolo_obb/README.md

 To move and reshape a box, click inside it to activate (shows as red), then drag to reposition.
 Click and drag the corner dot to resize.
 (The dot highlights the entered class index.)
 Or move and resize using the keyboard, as described below.
 An active box is red, inactive boxes are green.
 Only an active box can be manipulated with the keyboard.

 Use the YOLO OBB Control window to enter a class index for the box to be drawn.
 The default class index is 0.
-Enter an index value for a different class BEFORE clicking the image and pressing 'n' or 'b'.
+Enter an index value for a different class BEFORE creating a new box.
 The number entered will be used for subsequent boxes until changed.
 The class index number is displayed in a box's drag corner.

 ##### Keyboard actions for the active box (red box):
 * 'Left' and 'Right' arrow keys rotate the box around its center.